18 Things You Didn’t Know You Could Do with Vodka

 Make flowers last

 Wilting bouquets perk up when you mix a few drops of vodka and a teaspoon of sugar with the water in the vase.
+And if your flowers do end up dying, here’s how you can revive them.

 If your jewels are looking dingy, try soaking them in vodka for five minutes, and then rinsing them with water.
 It’s safe for diamonds and other gemstones, too.
+Here are 10 more things you can clean with vodka.